MAthallahR/MAthallahR/README.md

 - 🏫 I'm currently at highschool

-- 📚 Currently LEARNING C#,JAVA,HTML,CSS,PHP,SQL
+- 📚 Currently LEARNING C#,JAVA,HTML,CSS,PHP,SQL,VB.net

 - 🤝 You can call me Atha/thallah/whatever you want

 - 🏆 My hobbies and interests are games , football , music , coding , film , comics (some)

-- 💌 Feel free to contact me! (i need friend pls contact me😭)
+- 💌 Feel free to contact me!

 - 🎈 Rarely make/update a repository on Friday, Saturday and Sunday because I also need some time to enjoy myself !

 <h3 align="left">You can contact with me at :</h3>
-Discord : maztardo
+Discord : monkeylayingeggs

 Personal ig : <a href="https://www.instagram.com/mathalahr/">@mathalahr</a>
 <h3 align="left">And my other social media :</h3>